antoniogarrote/rdfstore-js/README.md

 ##Standalone RDF-JS Interface API

-Now it is also possible to use the [RDF JS Interface API](http://www.w3.org/TR/2011/WD-rdf-interfaces-20110510/) without the as a standolone module.
+Now it is also possible to use the [RDF JS Interface API](http://www.w3.org/TR/2011/WD-rdf-interfaces-20110510/) without as a standolone module.

 The code is distributed for Node.js as the 'rdf_js_interface' module.
 It can be installed directly from NPM: